 Dalkey is a scenic town located just 1 kilometre from Fitzpatrick Castle.
-Getting there will take only a 10-minute walk, or a few minutes’ drive.
-Dalkey was lucky to avoid 20th century modernisation, and thus is rich in history with two Norman castles and a 10th century church on its main street.
+Getting there will take only a 10/15-minute walk or a few minutes drive.
+Dalkey was lucky to avoid 20th-century modernisation and thus is rich in history with two Norman castles and a 10th-century church on its main street.
 Dalkey harbour is only a short walk from the town where, if you like, you can make your way over to stunning Dalkey Island by boat.
 While exploring the scenic surroundings of Dalkey, keep an eye out for some of the celebrities that live locally including Van Morrison, Bono and Hugh Leonard.

-Dalkeys Coliemore Harbour is full of activity all year round with kayaking, fishing, rowing being popular choices by visitors.
+Dalkey's Coliemore Harbour is full of activity all year round with kayaking, fishing, rowing being popular choices by visitors.
 The harbour also boasts gorgeous views across the bay.
-If you choose to take the 5-minute boat ride to Dalkey Island you will find church ruins, a Martello Tower and the local wildlife, being goats and rabbits.
-Killiney Hill Park is a hidden gem right at Fitzpatrick Castles back door, perfect for a relaxing stroll with breath-taking views of Dublin all the way down to Bray Head.
-If the weather permits, Killiney has a beautiful beach a short walk from Fitzpatrick Castle.
-This stunning, tranquil beach is the perfect spot to relax and unwind after a day of activities in Dalkey town.
-Dalkey also has a Dart station which will take you to Dublin’s Connolly Station in just 30 minutes.
+If you choose to take the 5-minute boat ride to Dalkey Island you will find church ruins, a Martello Tower and the local wildlife, goats and rabbits.
+The Vico Road is a hidden gem right at Fitzpatrick Castles back door, perfect for a relaxing stroll with breath-taking views of Dublin all the way down to Bray Head.
+If the weather permits, enjoy a relaxing picnic in Dillion's park with a beautiful backdrop of Dalkey Island.
+Looking for something more adventurous, enjoy a magical kayak around Dalkey Island to take all the amazing views.

 Dalkey is home to plenty of options when it comes to food and drinks.
 The Tramyard Café offers delicious hot scones and freshly-brewed coffee with an inviting indoor/outdoor setting.
 Select Stores is nearby and is an award-winning café, wholefood shop and juice bar.
 Finnegan’s (a favourite spot of Bono’s) serves a beautiful lunch with a comprehensive wine menu.
 The Magpie Inn is another popular spot with uncomplicated food done well with a selection of craft beers.
 In total, Dalkey town has six pubs, a delicatessen, eleven restaurants, two cafés and more.